 The Icelandic Sheepdog is athletic and has average levels of endurance.
 They need a lot of exercise, and can be an exercise partner as long as it's nothing too extreme.

 - Nordic Watchdog and Herder

 The Icelandic Sheepdog is a purebred dog that belongs to the Nordic Watchdog and Herder sub group, which falls under the larger Herding dog breed group.

 Herding group: The Herding group dogs all share an instinctual ability to control the movement of other animals.
 They have traditionally been raised on farms to help herd and protect valuable livestock.
 They are intelligent, and have been bred to treat each day like they have a "job" they must do.
 Their innate herding ability is such a big part of who they are, that they are known to even "herd" their owners, children, or other small dogs.
 Some can seem stubborn and even obsessed with their herding, since they take it seriously!
 They have high expectations, and must be stimulated mentally just as much as physically.
 The reward to these "high expectations" is that they can be trained very well, and are oftentimes used in competitions.
 Certain breeds such as the well known German Shepard are also used by Police forces, because of their discipline, intelligence, and ability to be trained.

 Nordic Watchdog and Herder sub-group: Nordic watchdogs can be the perfect dog for someone who wants a watchdog but still wants a dog who loves everyone.
 They are not a big dog, and very loving, but extremely alert, so their ability as a watchdog really comes in the form of keeping watch, rather than protection.
 Nordic watchdogs would be great in an active family.
 They are playful, and love to exercise.
 Nordic watchdogs are a special breed, but not very common, especially in the Americas.

-Icelandic Sheepdogs for sale or adoption
+Icelandic Sheepdogs for adoption